Resilience Direct - Digital technology that helps save lives

 Major Incident management

 After an already wet winter that year, 3-4 centimetres of water fell during Storm Desmond within a 24-hour period, inundating thousands of homes and businesses with floodwater.
-Much of the county was in a severe crisis.
-A Major Incident was immediately declared.

 Proactive service delivery

 CDS continue to work closely with the Cabinet Office.
 Proactive service delivery ensures this vital tool is supported and available 24/7.
 Following a redesign and enhanced functionality delivered earlier this year, new user registrations are up to over 600 per month.
-More and more, Objective Collaboration is helping the country stay and remain safe.
+More and more, Collaborate is helping the country stay and remain safe.

 With the UK facing serious challenges on many levels, CDS is proud to work with our partners at ResilienceDirect to support the Resilience community, allowing them to not worry about information control or communication and instead concentrate on the most important part of a Major Incident: protecting the resilience, infrastructure, and people of our nation.